 Freedom Lies Just North, the story of the Underground Railroad - Deb McCauslin

 Before the Civil War African Americans worked with Quaker neighbors to bring more than a thousand slaves to freedom.
-Deb McCauslin will bring local Underground Railroad history to life, her bank of information on local history seems endless.
-Deb’s will communicate this story with passion that will touch your senses.
+Deb McClauslin will bring local Underground Railroad history to life, her bank of information on the history seems endless.
+Deb will communicate this story with passion that will touch your senses.

-For more information on other packages that Deb has to offer, go to: http://www.gettysburghistories.com/
+For more information on other packages that Deb has to offer, visit: http://www.gettysburghistories.com/

 James Hayney as Lincoln: